CLASSES AND STUDIES

 Covenant

-Room: Zoom** or 252
+Room: 252 or Zoom

 Explorers

-This group is open to all who are interested in growing in their Christian faith in a relaxed and informal environment.
-We typically use the Bible and books and companion videos by authors such as Adam Hamilton and Max Lucado as the basis for discussion.
-Topics we’ve explored include the Beatitudes, Psalms, Gospel of John, the Apostle’s Creed, and more.
-We’ve read Adam Hamilton’s books Unafraid, When Christians Get It Wrong, Making Sense of the Bible, and Christianity’s Family Tree.
-Visit us any time!
+This group is open to all who are interested in growing in their Christian faith in a relaxed and informal small group experience.
+We typically use the Bible and books with companion videos by authors such as Adam Hamilton, Max Lucado, Amy Jill Levine, and many others as the basis for discussion.
+In the past we’ve explored topics such as the Beatitudes, Psalms, Apostle’s Creed, and the books of John, Luke, and Romans.
+Examples of books we’ve read: Unafraid, When Christians Get It Wrong, DoubtChristianity’s Family Tree, and Why Did Jesus Have to Die?.
+Several times a year we have guest leaders.
+We sometimes pack lunches for Louisville Outreach for the Unsheltered, collect items for different church missions, and volunteer together as a group.
+All are welcome to join us anytime.

 Room: 251

-Contact: Dorris Morrow
+Contact: Doris Morrow

 First Things First